civilblur/youlag/README.md

 This is an opinionated theme and is recommended primarily for video feeds but may still work with regular content feeds.
 Feel free and setup a separate instance of FreshRSS if needed.

-## Why
+## Features

-The YouLag theme allows you to recreate a familiar video browsing and viewing experience.
-By using YouTube's official RSS feeds with FreshRSS, you can subscribe to creators without needing to sign up for the platform.
+- 🎥 **Video Browsing & Viewing**
+  - Familiar video platform layout.
+  - Expands to theater view when viewing feed items.
+  - Auto-stops video when closing (prevents background play in FreshRSS).
+  - Dark mode.
+- 🖥️ **Optimized for Desktop & Mobile**
+  - Redesigned menus for better mobile usability.
+  - Improved legibility.
+- 📺 **FreshRSS features:**
+  - Subscribe to YouTube creators without an account.

 ## Install

-### Prerequisite
+### Prerequisites

-1. Install and enable [these official FresshRSS extensions](https://github.com/FreshRSS/Extensions): "CustomCSS", "YouTube", and "CustomJS" (optional).
+1. Install and enable [these official FresshRSS extensions](https://github.com/FreshRSS/Extensions): "CustomCSS", "CustomJS", "YouTube", and "YouTubeChannel2RssFeed" (optional).

 2. Go to "Settings > Configuration: Display" and use these settings:
    - **Theme**: "Mapco — By: Thomas Guesnon".